llmXive automated discovery

 Two review gates — every specialist must accept

-Research review and paper review run an identify → revise → re-review convergence loop driven by the lane's panel — 8 research reviewers (idea quality, creativity, implementation correctness, completeness, code quality, data quality, filesystem hygiene, plus a generic reviewer) and 12 paper specialists (writing, logic, claims, over-reach, safety, evidence, statistics, code, data, formatting, figures, jargon).
+Every reviewable stage runs the same identify → revise → re-review convergence loop — ONE shared engine, never re-implemented per stage.
+R1: each panelist raises critical concerns, and a "revise" review must carry an actionable item (one with none is rejected and resubmitted).
+R2: the reviser addresses every concern.
+R3: each panelist signs off only on whether its own R1 concerns were addressed — closed-set: re-review adds no new concerns (a genuinely new issue carries forward to the next stage), which is what guarantees the loop converges within the cap instead of finding fresh nits every round.
+The panels are 8 research reviewers (idea quality, creativity, implementation correctness, completeness, code quality, data quality, filesystem hygiene, plus a generic reviewer) and 12 paper specialists (writing, logic, claims, over-reach, safety, evidence, statistics, code, data, formatting, figures, jargon).
 The gate is unanimous panel acceptance within a 3-round cap; otherwise the project is kicked back to a prior stage carrying full provenance.
 Human and simulated-personality reviews are advisory inputs via stage-aware triage; self-review is rejected by the schema.
-(Spec 015 supersedes the prior point-based gate.)
+(Spec 015 supersedes the prior point-based gate; Constitution v1.3.0 makes the closed-set 3-round protocol explicit and codifies a two-tier bar — these review gates demand zero open concerns, while the doc-authoring stages (spec / plan / tasks) may advance on writing-level polish, so the scientific-quality gate is never relaxed.)
+Publication is the single sanctioned human step: once paper review converges, a maintainer-vote GitHub issue (the signoff-poll lane) must pass before the paper is posted and a Zenodo DOI is minted.

 Claim verification — no fact ships unsourced